Homemade Chia Seed Jam with Any Fruit

 Any combination of favorite berries will do!

-Chia seed jam will last for 2-3 weeks stored in an air tight container in the refrigerator.
+Chia seed jam will last for about 2 weeks stored in an air tight container in the refrigerator.

 More chia seed recipes you’ll love!